-Since it’s the 10-year anniversary, we are expecting big things out of this year’s iPhone model.
-The new gadget is expected to be named the iPhone 8 and rumors about it are coming fast and furious.
+Since it’s the 10-year anniversary, we’re expecting big things out of this year’s iPhone model.
+The new gadget is expected to be named the iPhone 8, and rumors about it are coming fast and furiously.

 What you can expect with the next iPhone

-The latest speculation is there will be two new models of the iPhone 7, the 7S and 7S Plus.
+The latest speculation is there will be two new models of the iPhone 7: The iPhone 7S and the iPhone 7S Plus.
 Apple will then roll out the red carpet for its new top-of-the-line model, the iPhone 8.

-Here are some more of the speculated features of the iPhone 8:
+Here are some more rumored features of the iPhone 8:

 - Faster A11 processor